fed/blog/content/uses.md

 - [Magnet](https://magnet.crowdcafe.com) for window management, I like being able to use keyboard shortcuts to move windows around.
 I got a licence ages ago but otherwise I'd probably use [Rectangle](https://rectangleapp.com/) instead, as it's free and open source, and pretty much the same at least for my use case.

-- [Raycast](https://raycast.com/) is MacOS' Swiss army knife and a great replacement for Spotlight.
+- [Raycast](https://raycast.com/) is macOS' swiss army knife and a great replacement for Spotlight.
 I use it for heaps of different things including searching for files, listing different timezones, managing clipboard history, text expansion/snippets, unit conversion, emoji search and a bunch of other automated tasks.
 I recently switched to Raycast after having been an [Alfred](https://alfredapp.com) user for the longest time.